Recombinant Human Nuclear pore membrane glycoprotein 210 (NUP210), partial

 Recombinant Human Nuclear pore membrane glycoprotein 210 (NUP210) is produced in E. coli and covers the 28-238 amino acid region of the protein.
 The protein includes an N-terminal 6xHis-tag and achieves greater than 90% purity, as confirmed by SDS-PAGE analysis.
 This partial protein appears suitable for research applications that require high-purity recombinant proteins.

 Nuclear pore membrane glycoprotein 210 (NUP210) plays a critical role in the structure and function of nuclear pore complexes, which regulate the transport of molecules between the nucleus and cytoplasm.
-It participates in essential cellular processes such as nucleocytoplasmic transport, contributing to the maintenance of cellular homeostasis and regulation of gene expression.
+It participates in essential cellular processes such as nucleocytoplasmic transport, contributing to the maintenance of cellular homeostasis and the regulation of gene expression.
 NUP210 has become a significant focus in studies exploring nuclear-cytoplasmic interactions.

 Potential Applications